2019 Edition — Health Disparities by Race and Ethnicity

 This one-page quick reference guide provides a look at Medi-Cal Managed Care enrollment and quality of care by race/ethnicity.

 The full report and the quick reference guide are available for download below.
 These materials are part of CHCF’s California Health Care Almanac, an online clearinghouse for key data and analyses describing the state’s health care landscape.
-Health Disparities by Race and Ethnicity: The California Landscape shows that people of color face barriers to accessing health care, often receive suboptimal treatment, and are most likely to experience poor outcomes in the health care system.
+See our entire collection of current and past editions of Health Disparities by Race and Ethnicity in California.

 - Paula Braveman et al., What Is Health Equity?
-And What Difference Does a Definition Make?.
+And What Difference Does a Definition Make?, Robert Wood Johnson Foundation, 2017.